Alojz84/korisnicka_sucelja/Assigments/user-personas/README.md

  **Home**

-**Application Info**: Overview of the web application and its functionalities, including browsing services, viewing barbers, and learning more about the salon.
+1. **Application Info**:

         Services: Displays all available services offered by the salon.

         Service Categories: Organized list of services grouped by type (e.g., Haircuts, Beard Trims, Styling).

         Service Details: Detailed information for each service, such as duration, price, and description.

         Barbers: Section showcasing all barbers working in the salon.

         Barber Profiles: Individual barber pages showing experience, specialties, services, and ratings.

         Add to Favorites: Option to mark barbers as favorites for quicker access in future bookings.

         About Salon: Information about the salon, including background, team details, and mission.

-**Booking**
+2. **Booking**

         Select Barber: Choose a preferred barber from the available list or from favorites.

         Choose Service: Pick a specific service type (e.g., haircut, beard trim, styling).

         Pick Date & Time: Select a preferred date and time using an interactive calendar that displays available slots.

         Confirm Appointment: Review all booking details and confirm the appointment.

-**Reviews**
+3. **Reviews**

         Leave Review: Form for users to rate and leave feedback for completed services.

         View Reviews: Browse reviews from other users to help make informed decisions when choosing barbers or services.

-**User Account**
+4. **User Account**

         Dashboard: Central hub showing an overview of user activity and quick access to key features.

         Profile: Manage personal information, contact details, and preferences.

         My Bookings: View current, past, and upcoming appointments.

         Settings: Adjust user account preferences and notification options.

-**Authentication**
+5. **Authentication**

         Log In: Page for registered users to sign in.

         Sign Up: Registration form for new users to create an account.

         Forgot Password: Option to recover or reset a forgotten password.

-**Notifications**
+6. **Notifications**

         Notifications section displaying alerts for upcoming appointments, special offers, and barber messages.

-**Footer Page**
+7. **Footer Page**

         Contact: Contact form and salon contact information.

         Privacy Policy: Details about data protection and how user information is handled.

         Terms & Conditions: Information on the website’s terms of use and user responsibilities.

-## Site map
+## Sitemap
 <img src="./sitemapp.png">

 ## LLM prompts